 – Bronte Price

-Some same sex couples take separate holidays to avoid leaving their fur-babies at home for an extended time (eg longer than 24 hours!)
-If the couple concerned are thinking of going away after their wedding, offer to look after their fur-baby, who will at leats know you and your home and your smells, decreasing the anxiety levels that might arise because of separation from their owners.
-Alternatively, depending on the confidence and socialization of the dog(s), offer to pay for the cost of putting them into a luxurious pet hotel.
+Some same-sex couples take separate holidays to avoid leaving their fur-babies at home for an extended time (eg longer than 24 hours!)
+If the couple concerned are thinking of going away after their wedding, offer to look after their fur-baby, who will at least know you and your home and your smells, decreasing the anxiety levels that might arise because of separation from their owners.
+Alternatively, depending on the confidence and socialisation of the dog(s), offer to pay for the cost of putting them into a luxurious pet hotel.

 Do you have superlative organisational skills?
 Do you love organising parties and events?
-Do you have the flair and interpersonal skills to really engage with everyone who needs to be engaged with, to carry off being the wedding planner of your couple’s wedding?
+Do you have the flair and interpersonal skills to really engage with everyone who needs to be engaged with, to carry all the planning with a wedding checklist of your couple’s wedding?
 Then why not offer to help in ways that make use of your own skills by offering to help organise their wedding details.
 There’s one proviso: don’t be a wedding planzilla!
 Remember, it’s not your wedding.
-You’re just helping organise it.

 We all know that organising a wedding can be as stressful or as stress-free as the couple decides.
 But typically in the week before the wedding, no matter how large and complex or how small and simple the wedding is, a level of stress and nerves creeps in that isn’t usually there.
 Tune in to your couple and treat them both to a day spa or a double-person massage.
-They’ll come out of the treatment floating on air, and thinking you’re the most thoughtful person on earth!
+They’ll come out of the treatment floating on air – they’ll think you’re the most thoughtful person on earth!

 Lots of people say they support marriage equality.
 And that’s where their support begins and ends.
 One of the amazing ways wedding guests can demonstrate their active support for marriage equality is by making their gift to the couple a donation to one of the couple’s favourite LGBTI charities or organisations.
 For example,

 All you need to know about Marriage Equality in Australia